adityaSrivastava29/adityasrivastava29.github.io/README.md

 ## About
-This repository is about my portfolio website.
+This repository is about my Personal Portfolio website.